Summary

 (f) The department or agency conducting a search under this subsection may not contact a birth parent again on behalf of the same requester until at least 12 months after the date of the previous contact.
 Further contacts with a birth parent under this subsection on behalf of the same requester may be made only if 5 years have elapsed since the date of the last contact.

-(8) (a) If a birth parent is known to be deceased, the department, or agency contracted with under sub.
+(8) (a) If a birth parent of a requester under sub.
+(3) is known to be deceased, the department, or agency contracted with under sub.
 (11), shall so inform the requester.
 The department or agency shall provide the requester with the identity of the deceased parent.
 If both birth parents are known to be deceased, the department or agency shall provide the requester with his or her original birth certificate.
 If only one birth parent is known to be deceased, the department or agency shall provide the requester with his or her original birth certificate and any available information it has on file regarding the identity and location of the other birth parent if the other birth parent has filed an unrevoked affidavit under sub.
 (2).

 (8m) If the department, or agency contracted with under sub.
 (11), may not disclose the information requested under this section, it shall provide the requester with any nonidentifying social history information about either of the birth parents that it has on file.